 S-6 Comparison of Projected Hurricane Loss Costs

-The difference, due to uncertainty, between historical and modeled annual average statewide loss costs shall be reasonable, given the body of data, by established statistical expectations and norms.
+The difference, due to uncertainty, between historical and modeled annual average statewide hurricane loss costs shall be reasonable, given the body of data, by established statistical expectations and norms.

-Purpose: This standard requires various demonstrations that the differences between historical and modeled annual average statewide loss costs are plausible from a statistical perspective.
+Purpose: The differences between historical and modeled annual average statewide hurricane loss costs are to be plausible from a statistical perspective.

 Relevant Forms: G-3, Statistical Standards Expert Certification

-S-5, Average Annual Zero Deductible Statewide Loss Costs – Historical versus Modeled
+S-5, Average Annual Zero Deductible Statewide Hurricane Loss Costs – Historical versus Modeled

 Disclosures

-Describe the nature and results of the tests performed to validate the expected loss projections generated.
-If a set of simulated hurricanes or simulation trials was used to determine these loss projections, specify the convergence tests that were used and the results.
+Describe the nature and results of the tests performed to validate the expected hurricane loss projections generated.
+If a set of simulated hurricanes or simulation trials was used to determine these hurricane loss projections, specify the convergence tests that were used and the results.
 Specify the number of hurricanes or trials that were used.

-Identify and justify differences, if any, in how the model produces loss costs for specific historical events versus loss costs for events in the stochastic hurricane set.
+Identify and justify differences, if any, in how the hurricane model produces hurricane loss costs for specific historical events versus hurricane loss costs for events in the stochastic hurricane set.

-Provide a completed Form S-5, Average Annual Zero Deductible Statewide Loss Costs – Historical versus Modeled.
+Provide a completed Form S-5, Average Annual Zero Deductible Statewide Hurricane Loss Costs – Historical versus Modeled.
 Provide a link to the location of the form [insert hyperlink here].

 Audit

-Form S-5, Average Annual Zero Deductible Statewide Loss Costs – Historical versus Modeled, will be reviewed for consistency with Standard G-1, Scope of the Model and Its Implementation, Disclosure 5.
+Form S-5, Average Annual Zero Deductible Statewide Hurricane Loss Costs – Historical versus Modeled, will be reviewed for consistency with Standard G-1, Scope of the Hurricane Model and Its Implementation, Disclosure 5.

 Justification for the following will be reviewed: